TheNXFury/NXFuryInfoSec/FAQ.md

 ### Why doesn't the curriculum cover/ignore topic X?

-You can read more about our curricular guidelines and the qualifications of the guidelines' authors [here](CURRICULAR_GUIDELINES.md).
-If you find a topic that is required by our guidelines and is not included in the curriculum, we should make a change!
+This curriculum is still a work in progress and we would love input from others!
 Read more about [contributing to a change](CONTRIBUTING.md).

 ### Why is the curriculum missing some pre-requisites?